In this article I’ll give an overview of classic, direct response marketing based business principles and attitudes.

 Without collecting contact information, we only have one “try” to sell our visitors directly - otherwise they are gone and won’t come back.

-That’s why we need to focus on lead-generation first and then nurture our leads.
+That’s why we need to focus on lead-generation first and then nurture our leads by providing value.

 We provide great content and always lead with value.